 First, my congratulations to Steve for doing such an effective job of creating our working catalog.
 In response to the call of the chair (“ACTION: review the inventory list compiled by WA2 and suggest either additions to or deletions from the list”) herewith my general thoughts on our draft paper, along with some specific things worth considering.

 First, and foremost, the list, while comprehensive now is far too large to be useful as a guide to implementation.
 My concern is that if we throw 50 items at the Board and NTIA they will just throw up their hands and say that there is so much here that we really can’t do any of it.
 If you have 50 priorities you really have none.

+Comments

+I do not agree with that logic..

+If we have issues to be raised we should raise it .It is not to the Board or NTIA to be given such an authority to say yes or no to the points that were raised

 As a result, I think that part of what we should be doing in the long run is focusing on the core/critical 3-5 items that are absolutely essential to ensuring accountability.
 In short, I think there is actually a sub-category of WS1 (call it WS0 for want of a better term) that would be fundamental red-lines for the community.

+Comments

+I do not agree with that logic either .
+Where did you find such numbers 3-5 ?.However, I agree that we should raise fundamentalél issues without putting any arbitrary limit

+What is WSO? .

 Second, I was surprised to see, on review, that two of the items that I (at least) would think of as a WS0 requirement are listed as WS2 – prohibitions on fee structure changes without a supermajority and keeping ICANN subject to external judicial review.
 I will address those both more below, but call them out here so that you can look for it. 

+No comments

 With those two introductory points, I now turn to the list of items and offer my reaction to them as part of the review requested by the Chair:

 Control of ICANN by Community

+Comments

+What control, on what subject who is the community ?

  Move AOCs to the Bylaws – This is now in WS1 and is essential to complete as part of the bylaw revision package that must occur before the transition.
 Retain as is.